-A diverse, well-informed, and well-trained provider and parent community are critical elements of the early childhood system.
-In partnership with First 5 staff and community, First 5's training department identifies, coordinates, and delivers instructional content, skill-building workshops, and information sessions to build the capacity of the early childhood system in Alameda County.
+Diverse, well-informed, and well-trained provider and parent communities are critical elements of the early childhood system.
+In partnership with First 5 staff and community, First 5's Training department identifies, coordinates, and delivers instructional content, skill-building workshops, and information sessions to build the capacity of the early childhood system in Alameda County.

-Our 2019 Kindergarten Readiness Assessment (KRA) found that fewer than half of the kindergarten teachers surveyed had received training related to children with special needs, trauma-informed care, cultural humility, and family engagement.
-Pediatricians have historically had limited specialized training on child development and mental and behavioral health.^{33,34} The same holds true for other direct service workers who serve young children and their families.35 Equally important, parents and caregivers benefit from, and are eager for, information on topics relevant to their young children, but often do not know how to obtain it.36
+Our 2019 Kindergarten Readiness study found that fewer than half of the kindergarten teachers surveyed had received training related to children with special needs, trauma-informed care, cultural humility, and family engagement.
+Pediatricians have historically had limited specialized training on child development and mental and behavioral health.^{37,38} The same holds true for other direct service workers who serve young children and their families.36 Equally important, parents and caregivers benefit from, and are eager for, information on topics relevant to their young children, but often do not know how to obtain it.39

-The training department delivers content aimed at supporting agency priorities and community needs.
-The Training team provides technical assistance to staff and community partners in best practices for identifying, planning, delivering, and evaluating educational programming.
+The Training department delivers content aimed at supporting agency priorities and community needs.
+This team also provides technical assistance to staff and community partners in best practices for identifying, planning, delivering, and evaluating educational programming.

-- 1. Reassess training offerings to ensure greater alignment with agency and community priorities and needs to ensure programming is focused on areas critical to sustainability of key investments and ongoing service provision. - 2.
+- GOALS 1.
+Reassess training offerings to ensure greater alignment with agency and community priorities and needs to ensure programming is focused on areas critical to sustainability of key investments and ongoing service provision. - 2.
 Assist human resources with implementation of staff trainings ranging from professional development and technical assistance directly linked to agency strategy and program goals. - 3.
-Incorporate equity framework into content development and mode of delivery to increase reach into underrepresented child care providers.
+Incorporate equity framework into content development and mode of delivery to increase reach to underrepresented child care providers and to support parents and other community members (i.e., NRFS).